Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 - <strong>Hardware</strong>: The electronics and the mechanical components
 - <strong>Firmware</strong>: Low-level code running directly on the hardware, controlling its basic functionalities
-- <strong>Software</strong>: Higher-level code that runs on or communicates with the ES to implement extra functionalities
+- <strong>Software</strong>: Higher-level code that runs on or communicates with the <span tt="ES">ES</span> to implement extra functionalities

 The hardware provides the physical platform, the firmware controls it directly, and the software (when present) adds higher-level functionality.

-Consider a desktop mouse as an example: the hardware includes the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code on the circuit board that interprets input from these components and sends data to the desktop PC, and the software can be the application running on your desktop PC that interacts with the mouse to adjust settings like DPI.
+Consider a desktop mouse as an example: the hardware is the circuit board with its buttons, scroll wheel, and motion sensor, the firmware is the code that runs on the circuit board, interpreting the signals from these components and sending them off the device, and the software is, for example, the application running on your desktop PC that allows the user to adjust the mouse sensitivity.
+All is left to do is to design a plastic enclosure in which to embed the circuit board into, so that the user can easily and comfortably hold and operate the mouse.

 <h2 id="hardware">2.1 Hardware</h2>

 The core of an <span tt="ES">ES</span> is the electronic hardware.
-There can be an <span tt="ES">ES</span> without any software or mechanical engineering involved, but there can't be an <span tt="ES">ES</span> without electronics, i.e. an <span tt="ES">ES</span> is applied electronics.
+There can be an <span tt="ES">ES</span> without any software or mechanical engineering involved, but there can't be an <span tt="ES">ES</span> without electronics.

 The electronics is consolidated in a single assembly called <span tt="PCB">Printed Circuit Board</span> (PCB).
-A PCB is a flat board made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been etched to leave behind only individual traces, which connect the different electronic components together.
-Components like integrated circuits, resistors, capacitors, and connectors are soldered onto the board.
+A PCB it's an assembly made of alternating layers of insulating material (usually fiberglass) and copper, where the copper layers has been precisely etched/milled to leave behind only individual traces, which connect the different electronic components together.
+Traces on different layers are connected with <span tt="vias">vias</span>.
+Components like integrated circuits, <span tt="resistors">resistors</span>, <span tt="capacitors">capacitors</span>, and <span tt="connectors">connectors</span> are [soldered](#soldering-iron) onto the traces to wire them together.

 The PCB is the physical heart of any embedded system, it's where all the magic happens.
-Building electronics without PCBs would require a mess of wires connecting components, which would be unreliable and impossible to manufacture at scale.
+Building electronics without PCBs would require a mess of wires connecting components, which would be unreliable and impossible to automate for mass production.

-Functionally speaking, all the hardware elements of an ES fall into one of three categories:
+Functionally speaking, all the hardware elements of an <span tt="ES">ES</span> fall into one of three categories:

 - <strong>input elements</strong>
 - <strong>computational unit</strong>